 Be there.

 Make time to talk with your child every day.
-Spend time together even if he doesn’t seem to feel like talking.
-Reassure him often he is loved and will be cared for.
+Spend time together even if they don’t seem to feel like talking.
+Affirm often that your child is cared for and loved.
 Just having fun together can strengthen your child’s coping skills.

 Adaptations for children with significant support needs

-• Speak to your preverbal child as you would to a verbal child.
+- Speak to your preverbal or nonspeaking child as you would to a verbal child.

-Talk to her child care or health care provider.
+Talk to your child’s care or health care provider.

 Share your concern if your child displays severe or prolonged signs of stress.
 A child who shows little interest in daily activities, doesn’t sleep or eat normally, or continues to seem withdrawn or easily upset may need additional help.